 Companies or persons in the business of making travel arrangements and/or conducting tours in or outside of Singapore are required to apply for a Travel Agent Licence.

-For more details on the specific activities that are licensed, please refer to Section 4 of the Travel Agents Act.
+For more details on the specific activities that require a travel agent licence, please refer to Section 4 of the Travel Agents Act.

 Travel agents who wish to handle inbound tourists coming from China are required to sign a Memorandum of Understanding (MOU) with the National Association of Travel Agents Singapore (NATAS).
 All China outbound travel agents are required to work only with Singapore inbound travel agents who have signed the MOU, and only these Singapore travel agents will be allowed to apply for China Group Visas from the Immigration & Checkpoints Authority of Singapore (ICA).